seapagan/py-maker/docs/usage.md

 Next steps:

 1. Change to the project directory:
-2. Install the dependencies if not done (creates a virtual environment):
+2. Install the dependencies if not done above (creates a virtual environment):
-  'poetry install'
+  $ poetry install
 3. Activate the virtual environment:
-  'poetry shell'
+  $ poetry shell
 4. Run the application:
-  'secret-docs'
+  $ secret-docs
 5. Code!

 See the README.md file for more information.